intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 design principle.

 There is good evidence to suggest that designers of protocols in the IETF widely understand the limitations of Postel's principle.
-This document merely serves to document the shortcomings of His principle to the wider community.
+This document serves primarily as a record of the shortcomings of His principle for the wider community.

 # The Long Term Consequences of Liberal Acceptance {#time}

+There a several reasons why situations where Postel's principle applies might arise:

-Divergent implementations of a specification often arise when the specification fails to cover a particular case properly.
+* Divergent implementations of a specification often arise when the specification fails to cover a particular case properly.
 This can be a lack of specification, or a conflict in specification requirements.

-Aside from specification shortcomings, similar problems emerge when the protocol enjoys use outside of its original intended context, or when the protocol is extended to support new scenarios.
+* Aside from specification shortcomings, similar problems emerge when the protocol enjoys use outside of its original intended context, or when the protocol is extended to support new scenarios.

-Finally, if implementation flaws in protocols are not detected and fixed quickly, they can remain as a source of implementation variation.
+* Finally, if implementation flaws in protocols are not detected and fixed quickly, they can remain as a source of implementation variation.

 Situations where two peers disagree about the exact interpretation of a specification are common, and should be expected over the lifetime of a